mccormackca/Bioeng_231_final_project_filovirus/README.md

 ## Multiple Sequence Alignments

 <a href="http://18.191.252.86/jbrowse2/?session=share-1pr93aQlwA&password=IYAAm" target="_blank">Begin exploring here</a>: visualize multiple sequence alignments and phylogenetic trees.
+Phylogenetic trees provide insight into evolutionary relationships between species, and the MSAs can be used to identify conserved and variable regions.
 Continue reading below for further instructions on how to leverage and interpet this view.

 ![Screenshot 2024-12-08 at 7 58 11 PM](https://github.com/user-attachments/assets/8f11dae0-c00d-4856-a5bc-d66a20d90aa0)